×

 Hand & Wrist Treatments in Wake County

-Before developing a treatment plan, our experts will do a full physical examination of your injury along with any necessary tests to ensure that you get the best treatment possible.
-Surgical or not, your plan will be specifically catered to you, so you can get back to doing what you love.
+Before developing a treatment plan, our experts will perform a full physical examination of your injury, along with any tests needed to reach an accurate diagnosis.
+Surgical or not, your treatment plan will be specifically catered to you, so you can get back to doing what you love.

-Oftentimes the best treatment for our patients is nonsurgical.
-This form of treatment usually takes longer and involves restricting movement of the bone or joint, medication, and physical therapy to help get your body to heal naturally.
+Oftentimes, the best treatment path for our patients involves nonsurgical methods.
+For injuries that do not require surgery, your physician will ensure that you are fully educated on your individual plan.
+You will also come in for regular checkups to ensure that your treatment is going smoothly.
+This form of treatment usually takes longer and involves restricting movement of the affected bone or joint, taking medication, and starting physical therapy to encourage your body to heal naturally.
 Injuries and conditions that often do not require surgery include:

 • Tendonitis